-This light, 10-ingredient lemon cake recipe is bright and not too sweet - the perfect treat to enjoy with an afternoon tea or coffee!
+This light, 10-ingredient lemon cake recipe is lightly sweet and bright - the perfect treat to enjoy with an afternoon tea or coffee.

 “This not-too-sweet, very simple cake is perfect for that ‘it’s four o’clock and I need a little something with a cup of coffee’ moment,” says Julia Turshen about this lemon cake recipe, and I completely agree.
 I’ve had a little slice of this lemon olive oil cake every day this week, and it’s been delightful.

 This easy lemon cake recipe comes from the book Small Victories by Julia Turshen.
 If you think you’re not familiar with her work, you probably actually are, as she’s co-authored books with Gweneth Paltrow and Mario Batali, to name a few.

 I am head-over-heels for her easy lemon cake recipe.
 It’s made with just 10 simple ingredients, it’s light and fluffy, and the citrus flavor makes it incredibly fresh.
 I think you’ll love it too.